Table of contents

 Contact us

-According to a recent survey done with the Obesity Action Coalition, 44% of adults in the U.S. would switch employers to gain coverage for obesity treatment.
+According to a recent survey conducted by the Obesity Action Coalition, 44% of adults in the U.S. would switch employers to gain coverage for obesity treatment.
 These results suggest that employees seek support on their weight loss journey, likely driven in part by the rise in popularity of drugs such as GLP-1s.

 Many employers are mindful of the need to invest in a weight loss program for their workforce.
 However, selecting a program that heavily relies on GLP-1 drugs may increase the risk of an employer’s medication utilization costs.
 Programs that follow a step therapy approach can offer a better financial path.